Fenerbahçe S.K. (basketball): EuroLeague Finals

 On 15 May 2016, Fenerbahçe became the first Turkish basketball club to play EuroLeague final and on 21 May 2017, became the first Turkish basketball club to won EuroLeague.

-Games against NBA teams
+Matches against NBA teams

 On 5 October 2012, Fenerbahçe became the first and only Turkish basketball club to win against an NBA team, having beaten the Boston Celtics by a score of 97–91 at the Ülker Sports Arena.
 By defeating the Brooklyn Nets 101–96 in Barclays Center on 5 October 2015, Fenerbahçe became the first and only Turkish basketball club and only third club in basketball history to win against an NBA team in the United States.